aniketgiriyalkar/TidyDataAssignment/CodeBook.md

 ### DETAILED INFORMATION ABOUT DATA

 The dataset contains 180 observations and 81 variables.
-Each observation is a combination of subject (30 volunteers) and activity (6 types) during which data was collected
+Each observation is a combination of subject (30 volunteers) and activity (6 types) during which data was collected.

 ### VARIABLES EXPLANATION